ppy/osu-wiki/wiki/Tournaments/GTS/AGTS_2022/en.md

 1. There will be one mappool for each stage.
 2. The loser's bracket will play on the same pool as the winner's bracket of the same weekend.
-3. The Qualifier pool will be different from all other rounds, as it will have a format of 2 NoMod maps, 1 Hidden map, 1 HardRock map, 1 DoubleTime map, and 1 FreeMod map.
+3. The Qualifier pool will be different from all other rounds, as it will have a format of 3 NoMod maps, 2 Hidden maps, 2 HardRock maps, 1 DoubleTime map, and 1 FreeMod map.
 4. Each mappool consists of 6 sections: **NoMod, Hidden, HardRock, DoubleTime, FreeMod, and Tiebreaker**.
 5. The total maps per stage will be listed as follows:
    - The Group stage mappool will consist of 14 maps.